Anderson self-localization of light in pair plasmas: Localization of an EM wave already inside pair plasma: the wave equation approach

 \subsection{Wave equation with disorder which adiabatically turns on}

-Let us now analyze the disordered wave equation, where disorder slowly (adiabatically) turns on.
-Our goal is to understand how a plane wave, as disorder increases in time, breaks into localized lumps.
+Here we analyze the disordered wave equation, where disorder slowly (adiabatically) turns on. {Adiabatic switch-on of perturbations is justified by the fact that the parameter $\rho_L \ll 1 $, Eq. (\ref{rhoL}) is small.} Our goal is to understand how a plane wave, as disorder increases in time, breaks into localized lumps.
 Qualitatively, we expect that a plane wave, being an eigenmode of the wave equation without disorder, will adiabatically evolve into an eigenmode of the disordered wave equation.
 We show below that as this is happening, the amplitude of the wave behaves as a harmonic oscillator whose frequency adiabatically evolves in time.
 In particular, the number of ``photons", or the ratio of the energy of the wave to its frequency, remains approximately conserved.